BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 ## Features

 **For each feature identified above, provide the following information:**
 **Feature Name:** ​Landing Page
 **What services, APIs, or platforms will you use to implement this feature?**
-This will use local assets, Emotion styling, and React.
+-local assets
+-Emotion
+-styling
+-React
 **What are the costs and benefits of using this solution?**
 This is virtually free, as we have already taken on these dependencies.
 Costs are the need to implement, but given the customization needed this is equally a feature.

 **Feature Name:** ​ Registration Page / Login Page
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**
-Firebase for Authentication
+-Firebase for Authentication
 **What are the costs and benefits of using this solution?**
 Relying on Google for security, and having a simplified JWT structure that plays nicely with the front and back end.
 Rely on openness of Firebase to allow users to authenticate via a number of options

 **Feature Name:** ​ Schedule Now Button
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**
+-React
-React, a value in Redux as to whether the user is logged in, Firebase as described above **What are the costs and benefits of using this solution?**
+-A value in Redux as to whether the user is logged in -Firebase as described above
+**What are the costs and benefits of using this solution?**
 Requires no special functionality, aside from checking that the user is logged in.

 **Feature Name:** ​ Hours of Operation Modal
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**
 TBD, need to talk to Brian
 **What are the costs and benefits of using this solution?**
 See above

 **Feature Name:** ​ Left Bar, Top Bar
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**
 React Pose for animation, emotion for styling, flexbox to lay out elements **What are the costs and benefits of using this solution?**
 Animations for the left bar will improve UX for the users, and Pose is a developer-friendly animation library.
 Styling will proceed per best practices for navigational elements.

-**Name:** ​Calendar Display Presentation and CRUD **What services, APIs, or platforms will you use to implement this feature?:**
+**Name:** ​Calendar Display Presentation and CRUD **What services, APIs, or platforms will you use to implement this feature?**
 Display will rely on the React Big Calendar library.
 Backend will be implemented using database.